Friday, May 4, 2012

 That Supper with Andre: the DBS Underground Supperclub with Andre Chiang

-Posted 5:26 PM Labels: # French, # WOW Personal Favourite, - Chinatown, DBS Supperclub, MUSTREAD, - Outram Park, wine
+Posted 5:26 PM Labels: - Chinatown, - Outram Park, # French, # WOW Personal Favourite, DBS Supperclub, MUSTREAD, Singapore Fine Dining, wine

 The New York Times gushed about Restaurant ANDRE as one of "10 Restaurants Worth A Plane Ride" but we won't need plane tickets to savour Chef Andre Chiang's culinary genius.
 He is right here at Bukit Pasoh in Chinatown.